afsalthaj/myblog/posts/2018-04-16-monad-transformers.markdown

 This thing is called a monad transformer.

 There is something more to it before we conclude.

 If you ever tried before to implement general monad composition, then you would have found that in order to implement join for nested monads F and G, you’d have to write a type such as F[G[F[G[A]]]=> F[G[A]] and that can’t be written generally.
 However, if G happens to have a traverse instance, we can sequence to turn G[F[_]] into F[G[_]], leading to F[F[G[G[A]]]], which in turn allow us to join the adjacent F layers as well as the adjacent G layers using their respective Monad instances.
 I am not going to explain how, but give it a try.

 ### Where to go from here ?

 It's good to stop here, because you already got the gist of what Monad Transfomres are, and how to use them.
 Refer to typelevel cats and scalaz documentations in Google if you are in Scala world.
-Also, take a look at ZIO and libraries that took a different approach towards Monad Transformers in Scala handling performance issues.
+Also, take a look at ZIO and it's libraries that took a different approach towards Monad Transformers in Scala handling performance issues.

 #### Hope you find the blog useful in solving your problems.